All official European Union website addresses are in the europa.eu domain.

 The maximum winter sea ice extent in the Baltic Sea has mostly displayed a decreasing trend since about 1800.
 It reached a record low level in winter 2019/2020 (Figure 2).
 The decrease in sea ice extent appears to have accelerated since the 1980s.

-The frequency of mild ice winters (defined as having a maximum ice cover of less than 130,000km2) has increased from seven occurances in 30 years during the period 1950-1979 to seven in 16 years during the period 1994-2023.
-However, the frequency of severe ice winters (at least 270,000km2 of ice) has decreased from 6 years to 1 year during the same time periods.
+The frequency of mild ice winters (defined as having a maximum ice cover of less than 130,000km2) has increased from seven occurances in 30 years during the period 1950-1979 to seven in 16 years during the period 1995-2024.
+However, the frequency of severe ice winters (at least 270,000km2 of ice) has decreased from six to one year during the same time periods.

 Baltic sea ice extent and thickness are projected to continue to shrink significantly.
 The best estimate of the decrease in maximum ice extent over the 21st century is 640km2/year for a medium emissions scenario (RCP4.5) and 1,090km2/year for a high emissions scenario (RCP8.5).
 For the latter scenario, largely ice-free winters are projected by the end of the century.